Mastering the Art of Learning: A Comprehensive Course Overview and Notes on 'Learning How to Learn'

 The Programmer’s Brain by Felienne Hermans, pg 40 [3]

-She also mentions that if you forget something when you were learning in high school, that’s probably the reason behind that: the lack of practice.
+She also mentions that if you forget something when you are learning in high school, that’s probably the reason behind that: the lack of practice.

 Final considerations